Information about Overseas Emergency Financial Aid (OEFA).

 How much aid will I receive?

 Assessments are completed using a set of criteria which must be supported by evidence.
 Each applicant is assessed on a case-by-case basis, and if successful, they may receive a non-repayable financial grant of minimum £500.
-In exceptional emergency cases, a higher grant may be awarded, but you may be required to attend a meeting or provide supplementary evidence.
+In exceptional emergency cases, a higher grant may be awarded, but you may be required to attend a meeting or provide additional evidence.

 How long does it take to assess my application?